-The Company's consolidated financial statements include the accounts of the public company entity, Cloud DX Inc (formerly Roosevelt Capital Group Inc.), and its wholly owned Canadian-based subsidiary, 12632926 Canada Ltd, which in turn has a wholly owned US-based subsidiary, Cloud DX, Inc. Cloud DX, Inc. has a Canadian-domiciled subsidiary, Cloud Diagnostics Canada ULC which make up Cloud DX (together the "Company").
+The Company's consolidated financial statements include the accounts of the public company entity, Cloud DX Inc, and its wholly owned Canadian-based subsidiary, 12632926 Canada Ltd, which in turn has a wholly owned US-based subsidiary, Cloud DX, Inc. Cloud DX, Inc. has a Canadian-domiciled subsidiary, Cloud Diagnostics Canada ULC which make up Cloud DX (together the "Company").

 The acquisition method of accounting is used to account for business combinations by the group.
 The ownership interest in the subsidiary was by incorporation hence, no goodwill exists in the consolidated financial statements.
-The year end of the subsidiary is December 31.
+The year end of the subsidiaries is also December 31.